xirdneh/apriori-algorithm/README.md

 ## Usage
 `python main.yp [dataset] [min_sup] [min_conf]`

 `dataset` can be a url or a local .csv file.
-It can also be just the word *url* and it will automatically download the data from the url listed below
+It can also be just the string *url* and it will automatically download the data from the url listed below

 `min_sup` is the minimum support value, default to 0.3